Efficient Encoder-Free Fourier-based 3D Large Multimodal Model

-\textbf{FFT-based token enhancer.} We use the Discrete Cosine Transform (DCT), a variant of Fourier transform that generates real values, to aggregate context information \cite{fourier_transformer}.
-The DCT can be implemented with the FFT operator.
-Let $\mathcal{F}$ and $\mathcal{F}^{-1}$ denote the 1D FFT and its inverse applied along the token axis, respectively.
-Please refer to the Supp.
-Mat. for more details about FFT.
-For each curve traversal $\pi_i$, we transform the sorted tokens to select low/high bands by
+\textbf{FFT-based token enhancer.} We perform spectral mixing over the serialized token sequence using a real-valued frequency transform to aggregate contextual information~\cite{fourier_transformer}.
+We describe the module using FFT/iFFT notation; in implementation, it can be realized with either rFFT-based operations or a DCT-style transform for improved efficiency on real-valued inputs.
+Let $\mathcal{F}$ and $\mathcal{F}^{-1}$ denote the 1D FFT and its inverse (iFFT), respectively, applied along the token axis.
+Additional details are provided in the \supp{} For each traversal $\pi_i$, we apply a frequency transform to the sorted tokens and modulate informative frequency components by

-where $G$ is a learnable non-negative gate that keeps the first $K_L$ low-frequency bins. $\odot$ denotes element-wise multiplication.
-To obtain position-aware mixing, we apply \eqref{eq:fourier_mixing} to overlapping windows of length $L_w$ and stride $L_s$ on $\mathcal{S}\left(\pi_i\right)$, and reconstruct by overlap–add with squared-Hann weights.
-This yields localized low/high-frequency aggregation while remaining $O(L_w\log L_w)$ per window.
-We process all traversals $\pi_i\in\pi$.
-We map them back with the inverse permutations and fuse via uniform averaging:
+where $\mathbf{G}_v$ is a learnable non-negative frequency-domain gate, and $\odot$ denotes element-wise multiplication.
+To obtain position-aware mixing, we apply \eqref{eq:fourier_mixing} to overlapping windows of length $L_w{=}128$ and stride $L_s{=}L_w/2$ on $\mathbf{S}(\pi_i)$, and reconstruct by overlap--add with squared-Hann weights~\cite{pfister2017discrete}.
+This yields localized spectral aggregation while maintaining a complexity of $O(L_w\log L_w)$ per window.
+We process all curve traversals, restore the original token order via inverse permutations, and fuse them by uniform averaging:

-We fuse the enhancement with a residual as $\mathcal{S}\leftarrow \mathcal{S}+\tilde{\mathcal{S}}$.
+We fuse the enhancement with a residual as $\mathbf{S}\leftarrow \mathbf{S}+\tilde{\mathbf{S}}$.